Professor of Practice

-A noted author on animal law, Professor Tischler is currently co-authoring a casebook on Industrialized Animal Agriculture Law and Policy, anticipated for release in the fall of 2020.
+A noted author on animal law, Professor Tischler is currently co-authoring a casebook on Industrialized Animal Agriculture Law and Policy.
 The book, a first-of-its-kind, will provide a comprehensive overview of concentrated animal feed operations (CAFO) and the animal welfare, environmental, worker justice, and other social justice issues impacted by industrialized animal agriculture in the United States and beyond.

 Professor Tischler will now share this unparalleled experience as an expert in animal law with students at Lewis & Clark Law School.

 - JD, 1977, University of San Diego School of Law

 - BA, 1974, Queens College of the City University of New York

 Animal Law: The Next Generation, 25 Animal L. 303 (2019), with Pamela Frasch

 Animal Welfare Act: Related Litigation and Other Efforts, 25 Animal L. 225 (2019), with Valerie Stanley

 Manumission for Chimpanzees, 84 Tenn.
 L. Rev. 510, with Steven M. Wise, Elizabeth Stein, Monica Miller, & Sarah Stone, (2017).